turingschool-examples/cabot-cove-college-b2/README.md

 ### Before Starting User Stories

 * This challenge uses a many-to-many table (your migrations are already built!), be sure to check your setup/schema carefully.
-* You will have 10 failing model tests (Let your instructor know if you are not seeing 10 failing tests)
+* After setup, run `bundle exec rspec` - you will have 10 failing model tests (please let your instructor know if you are not seeing 10 failing tests).
-* Get these 10 tests to pass before moving on to the user stories below.
+* Get these 10 tests to pass before moving onto the user stories below.

 ---